Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

 ## Genjutsu
 Genjutsu's not easy.
 In fact, genjutsu is really, really hard, even by the standards of other ninja techniques.
 Taijutsu and ninjutsu are both, after enough shinobi training, slightly intuitive; and, in the case of the latter, every ninja has an elemental affinity they can rely on to help them out even when they struggle overall.
 Not so with genjutsu.
 There is no such thing as an 'affinity' for it (though some ninja who seem to have an easier time learning it are occasionally described as such), and it takes a lot work to be able to use it effectively.
 The requirements for using Genjutsu of a given rank are listed below.

- - E: Genjutsu Training ability
+ - E: Genjutsu Training Ability
- - D: 5 Chakra Control, 5 Research, and 12 (Chakra Control + Research)
+ - D: 5 Chakra Control, 5 Research, and 12 (Chakra Control + Research) + Genjutsu Training Ability
- - C: 10 Chakra Control, 10 Research, and 25 (Chakra Control + Research)
+ - C: 10 Chakra Control, 10 Research, and 25 (Chakra Control + Research) + Genjutsu Training Ability
- - B: 20 Chakra Control, 20 Research, and 48 (Chakra Control + Research)
+ - B: 20 Chakra Control, 20 Research, and 48 (Chakra Control + Research) + Genjutsu Training Ability
- - A: 30 Chakra Control, 30 Research, and 70 (Chakra Control + Research)
+ - A: 30 Chakra Control, 30 Research, and 70 (Chakra Control + Research) + Genjutsu Training Ability